lucprincen/website/content/speaking.md

 # Upcoming Speaking Events

-In March of 2018 there'll be a few new events, which I can't talk about yet.
+In 2018 there'll be a few new events, which I can't talk about yet, but here's what I know so far:

+*March 3rd, 2018: WordCamp Oslo, Norway*<br/>
+Ditch your framework!
+Magical layouts with modern CSS<br/><br/>

+---

 ## Past speaking events